Bairdy999/elastic-police-uk-data-ingest/README.md

 > There's probably a way of wrapping the Logstash ingest runs in a shell script, read the required data files and pass to Logstash via a stdin input, or to have Logstash listen on an HTTP input and process/terminate accordingly.
 Answers on a postcard please!!

 #### Ingesting into a single Elasticsearch cluster
+To ingest data into a single cluster configure Logstash as follows:
+- Input: file path(s) as per File Input Path above
+- Output: Elasticsearch cluster with apppropiate credentials supplied

 #### Ingesting into an Elastic Data Mesh
+To ingest data into a number of data mesh clustes configure Logstash as follows:
+- Input: for each cluster, the file path(s) for a single Force as per File Input Path above
+- Output: for each Elasticsearch cluster, URL and credentials relevant to each cluster

 ## UK Police Street (Crime Locations) Data
 Coming soon!